 To be considered for admission into this program, the following are required:

 Prior to entering the program students must complete two (2) years of undergraduate college course work including all prerequisite courses.

 Transfer students Note: To be transferable, prerequisite course work must be from an educational institution that is regionally accredited.
 This is not the same as national accreditation.
 More information.

 Grade Point Average

 An overall grade point average (GPA) of 2.5 (on a 4.0 scale) for college course work is required to be eligible to apply.
-In addition, student transcripts must document an individual course grade of no less than "C" on each prerequisite course in math, chemistry, physics and biological sciences.
+In addition, student transcripts must document an individual course grade of no less than "C" on each prerequisite course.

 Students will "shadow" a respiratory therapist in a professional health care environment to get an idea of what the profession is like.